Hannah Robinson // Documentary & Photographic Artist living on Awabakal Country (Newcastle), Australia.

 Emerging Editorial Photographer of the Year by Australian Commercial & Media Photographer's Association // Trampoline 2010.
 Runner up in the Moran Contemporary Photographic Prize, finalist The National Portrait Prize & The Olive Cotton Portrait Prize.

 Selected by the Icelandic Arts Council for artist residency in Iceland 2015.

-Her series 'The Empire', a social reportage of homeless subculture in her hometown explored the family-like bond shared by the group of men she met.
-The shocking moments within the story are coupled with humor, mateship, and tenderness.
+'The Empire', a social reportage of homeless subculture in her hometown explored the family-like bond shared by the group of men she met.
+The moments within the story are coupled with humor, mateship, and tenderness.
 It was featured at the 2011 Reportage Documentary Festival in Sydney.

 Hannah was a guest speaker at the 2014 Look Upstairs, presented by agIdeas in association with Arts Centre Melbourne.
-Bringing together the largest gathering of international and local design and creative leaders ever seen in Australia, this three-day design forum will take you on a journey of inspiration and insight through informative talks, discussion forums and debates.
-41 speakers from 20 nations will share their insights and experience on how design is explored, developed and interpreted to achieve some of the world’s most innovative solutions.
+Bringing together the largest gathering of international and local design and creative leaders ever seen in Australia.
+41 speakers from 20 nations shared their insights and experience on how design is explored, developed and interpreted to achieve some of the world’s most innovative solutions.